††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††††† Revised: 08/29/2016

 2) A second baccalaureate requires no more than 30 hours, which will allow 45 attempted hours (30 * 150% = 45 hours).
 This calculation will apply to all second baccalaureate programs.

-c.
-Pace of Completion (Earned Hours): The quantitative measure for undergraduate (first baccalaureate and second baccalaureate) and certification seeking students requires that the student earn a minimum number of semester credit hours relative to the total attempted hours, including credit hours transferred from another school.
-If the number of completed hours drops below 70% of attempted hours, including those courses for which the student received no financial aid, the student will be placed on financial aid suspension.
+c.†† Pace of Completion (Earned Hours) Ė The quantitative measure for undergraduate (first baccalaureate and second baccalaureate) students requires that they earn a minimum number of semester credit hours relative to the total attempted hours, including credit hours transferred from another school.
+If the number of completed hours drops below 67% of attempted hours, including those courses for which the student received no financial aid, the student will be placed on financial aid suspension.
 All coursework, including transfer hours, are included in the overall calculation.

-d.†† The university considers grades of W, I, F, and PR, as well as repeated courses that are not included in a studentís GPA, as attempted hours but not as completed hours when calculating the studentís completion rate.
+d.†† The university considers grades of W, I, U, F, and PR, as well as repeated courses that are not included in a studentís grade point average (GPA), as attempted hours but not as completed hours when calculating the studentís completion rate.
 Changes in grades will be assessed during the annual evaluation at the end of the academic year (end of spring semester).

-02.03† The qualitative measure requires that the student must at a minimum meet the following cumulative Texas State grade point average (GPA):
+02.03† The qualitative measure requires that the student must at a minimum meet the following cumulative Texas State GPA:

 03.†††††† REVIEW POLICY

-*03.01 At the end of the spring semester, Financial Aid and Scholarships will review the SAP progress of all students.
-The only exception is for transfer students.
-The assessment of new transfer students will occur after their admission to the university and upon the articulation of all transfer coursework completed by the students prior to their first semester of enrollment at Texas State University.
+*03.01 At the end of the spring semester, Financial Aid and Scholarships will review the SAP of all students.
+Incoming students (i.e., incoming freshman, transfer, and readmitted students) will have their SAP assessed at the end of the spring semester following their first semester of enrollment.
 The review for all students will ensure they meet the following criteria:

 a.†† Cumulative Texas State GPA of at least:

-c.
-Total attempted hours do not exceed 150% of the maximum number of semester hours required for any undergraduate degree or certification program (180 hours for first baccalaureate, 45 hours for second baccalaureate and 31 hours for certification seeking students).
+c.†† Total attempted hours do not exceed 150% of the maximum number of semester hours required for any undergraduate degree (180 hours for first baccalaureate, 45 hours for second baccalaureate).

 04.01† If the university places a student on financial aid suspension for not meeting the quantitative or qualitative standards for SAP, the student may file an appeal.
 The university requires mitigating circumstances before approving an appeal.
 There is no guarantee of approval.
 Mitigating circumstances may include the death of a studentís relative, injury or illness of the student, or other undue hardship that prohibits the successful completion of coursework.
 The appeal reviewer will evaluate the circumstances.
 Any student who wishes to appeal the loss of his or her financial aid due to not meeting SAP (as outlined above) must do so through the appeals process below.